shuoyuanxu/AprilSlamCPP/Readme.md

 ### 4. Optimization

 The `SAMOptimise` function performs batch optimization of the factor graph using GTSAM’s Levenberg-Marquardt optimizer.
-After the optimization, the updated estimates are stored for the next iteration.
+After the optimization, the input estimates are updated and will be used for the next iteration.
+Due to the fact that SAM is normally computationally heavy, we recommand to use our pruning function 'pruneGraphByPoseCount' to manage the total size of the factor graph.

 ```cpp
 void aprilslamcpp::SAMOptimise() {